 Scarpetta and D.O.C.G. are dynamic yet approachable restaurants that I hope our guests enjoy.

-Scott Conant also opens D.O.C.G., a new wine bar named after a category of Italian wine called Denominazione di Origine Controllata e Garantita or the highest level of Italian wine origin.
-D.O.C.G. will feature pizza, pasta, an espresso bar, pastries, artisanal cheese and chocolate, in addition to a large selection of Italian wines.
-The design is at once modern and rustic with exposed brick and reclaimed wood.
+Scott Conant also created D.O.C.G., a wine bar named after a category of Italian wine called Denominazione di Origine Controllata e Garantita or the highest level of Italian wine origin.
+D.O.C.G. features pizza, pasta, steaks, an espresso bar, pastries, artisanal cheese and chocolate, along with a large selection of Italian wines.
+The lunch menu contains a number of grab-and-go items such as salads and sandwiches.
+The restaurant’s design is simultaneously modern and rustic with exposed brick and reclaimed wood.

 A graduate of the Culinary Institute of America, Scott Conant’s bio is nothing short of impressive.
 He cooked at a number of respected New York City restaurants including Tony May’s San Domenico, Cesare Casella’s Il Toscanaccio, Barolo and Chianti before becoming Executive Chef of City Eatery, where his modern take on Italian cuisine garnered a glowing two-star review from The New York Times in 2000.